Saifali08102005/prac/README.md

 # prac
-this repositories is made just for practice.
+this repositories is made just for practice..